 Quilting Rebel is reader supported.
 Often times links you see will earn me a small commission if you purchase through these links.
 Your support is greatly appreciated!

-Today we will discuss in depth just exactly what you have to have to start quilting.
+Today we will briefly discuss exactly what you have to have to start quilting.
 In this post Quilting Tools: Beginners Guide I will cover what quilting tools are very necessary for a beginner quilter.
 And believe me, the queen of tools here, there are so many more you can use!
 But that can prove very overwhelming for newbies.
-So lets dive right in and break it down a little!
+So lets give you a quick overview of what is needed,

 You will need quilting needles for your machine.
-I prefer Microtex 90 / 14 size.
 You can buy them in packs of 5 and Schmetz is a very popular brand.
 Not a whole lot to say here.
-There are of course other sizes, and uses, but lets just keep it simple.
+I prefer 90/14 size.

 Now theoretically you can use scissors to cut your fabric, but I would not recommend it.
 Scissors are very difficult to get precise cuts that are super straight.
 Once you begin cutting quilts you will understand a bit more as to how scissors impact the cut in quilting that aren’t ideal.
 But for now just trust me when I say don’t use scissors.
 It could create more frustration for your first go around than you would want!